 We all have them.
 All of us.
 But they feel especially consequential when you’re a new mom.
 It’s easy to feel like each action defines your success in this new role.
 But this isn’t remotely true.
-For example, my mom, wanting to disinfect baby toys, put them in boiling water only to have some of them melt.
-This is totally a laughable moment.
-Also, many of us have had a baby roll off a couch, bed, or change table.
+For example, many of us have had a baby roll off a couch or bed.
 It seems unforgivable at the time.
 However the more parents you encounter, the more you realize that this is not a rare occurrence.

-No one knows their baby better than you.
+No one knows your baby better than you.

 This is something I had to teach myself.
 Jules, mom of three and author of One Ruud Mom, discloses it was the most valuable piece of advice she heard early on.
 In kind, listening to your instincts is crucial to remember.
 If someone makes a suggestion to you that doesn’t sit well, let your gut be your guide.
 Vanessa, mom of three, even suggests saying, “Thanks, I’ve got this,” to shut it down.